Lower Arkansas Valley farmers warn cities of water loss consequences

 The average cost of one of these systems for the average piece of land is around a million dollars.

-In exchange, CSU obtains the rights to all that water conserved by the center pivot system, as well as the water rights to the unirrigated “corners” of each property which can’t be reached by the circular systems.
+In exchange, CSU obtains the rights to the water on the "corners" of the property, which are no longer irrigated because they can't be reached by the center pivot systems.

 Ortega believes it’s a way for both sides to improve their situations.